 When used correctly and every time, male condoms are 98% effective in preventing pregnancy.
 This means that among couples who use condoms perfectly for 1 year, only 2 out of 100 will become pregnant.
 Correct or perfect use of condoms involves:

 - using a condom every time you have sex

 - putting a condom on the penis before it touches the vaginal area

 - the penis not touching the woman's vaginal area after the condom is taken off.

-With normal use, the male condom has a user failure rate of about 15%.
-This means that, among all couples that use condoms, about 15 out of 100 become pregnant in 1 year.
+However, with normal use, male condoms have a failure rate of about 18%.
+This means that, among all couples who use condoms, about 18 out of 100 become pregnant in 1 year.
 The most common reasons for condom failure are: